HarshithaD7/project-1-studymate/README.md

-# BioAssess AI: PYQ-Centric Intelligent System for Long and Short Answer Evaluation in NCERT Biology
+# PYQ-Centric Intelligent System for Long and Short Answer Evaluation in NCERT Biology

 An NCERT-grounded Biology learning and formative-assessment app for CBSE Class 12 students, built with Streamlit, LangChain (RAG), ChromaDB, and Groq/Llama 3.1.